 So what am I preparing for right now?

-With so many others talking about nuclear war, economic collapse, pandemics, terrorism, EMPs, and other threats to our very existence, you might be surprised by what’s most pressing on my mind.
+With so many others talking about nuclear war, economic collapse, pandemics, EMPs, and other threats to our very existence, you might be surprised by what’s most pressing on my mind.

 As I’ve been trying to stay on top of the headlines, sorting through what’s important and what’s distracting, a common theme seems to have emerged.
 And it kinda scares me.